 The mere presence of the illegality of suicide within the law speaks to three of the four arguments set out by the IASP in favour of decriminalisation of suicide: (i) suicide remains hidden and so the true scale is not known; (ii) suicide is not treated as a public health issue and people are not able to receive the support they need; and (iii) the stigma surrounding mental health continues.
 Where it is clear that the justice system is not seeking to punish those who have attempted suicide, it could be assumed the law remains in place as a deterrent.
-However, all evidence indicates that the threat of punishment does not act as a deterrent and therefore a movement to repeal the relevant laws should proceed immediately.
+However, all evidence29 indicates that the threat of punishment does not act as a deterrent and therefore a movement to repeal the relevant laws should proceed immediately.

-The research identified some level of campaign or movement to repeal or amend the law in nine of the countries reviewed.
+27 Unicef, How we protect children's rights with the UN Convention on the rights of the child [last accessed on 18 August 2021] https:// of the countries reviewed.
 In some instances, these are civil society-led campaigns either publicly calling for change, engaging with official government processes, or both.
 For these campaigns to be successful, it is critical to gain support from legislature and government ministers.
-For example, in Guyana in 2019, the health minister publicly stated that the government would seek to repeal the suicide legislation.24 While this is yet to occur, a senior member of the government and legislature signalling strong positive intent aids in opening an official conversation and building momentum.
-Government-led processes can also be very powerful.
+For example, in Guyana in 2019, the health minister publicly stated that the government would seek to repeal the suicide legislation.30 The efforts of the health minister, supported by local advocacy, targeted research and evidence building, resulted in the passing of the Guyana Suicide Prevention Bill 2022, decriminalising suicide.31 Government-led processes can also be very powerful.
+The Kenyan Ministry of Health's Taskforce on to decriminalise suicide".
+32 Such a report can help a government build a strong case to take to its legislature and - with the matter now being discussed in Kenya's parliament after a public petition